OSOceanAcoustics/echopype/docs/source/contributing.rst

 the latter via `minio <https://minio.io>`_.

 `.ci_helpers/run-test.py <https://github.com/OSOceanAcoustics/echopype/blob/main/.ci_helpers/run-test.py>`_
-will execute all tests.
+will execute all tests by default.
 Passing a comma separated list of modules at the end will limit the execution to only tests in the corresponding subpackages.
 For usage information, run it with the ``-h`` argument: ``python .ci_helpers/run-test.py -h``